Data Playbook: A Measured Approach

 We developed the Data Playbook because we know firsthand that using data is easier said than done.
 Grounding organizational decision-making in data means changes to systems and work flows, to individual mindsets and organizational cultures.
 It is a shift that takes time, money and commitment from grantees, community stakeholders and funders who need to invest in building data capacity.
 It takes a willingness to pull back the veil and be honest about what is working and where we may be missing the mark.

 Even more, in many social change fields, our work is all the more challenging because we may be trying to measure things that are not immediately quantifiable.
-Our Foundation, for example, supports and creates initiatives designed to strengthen the Jewish identities and leadership capacities of young adults, which are difficult to gauge in real time and take significant resources to measure over long periods of time.
+Our organization, for example, supports and creates initiatives designed to strengthen the Jewish identities and leadership capacities of young adults, which are difficult to gauge in real time and take significant resources to measure over long periods of time.

 Over the last few years, we have made a commitment to and investment in pushing forward on our data journey.
 We have developed a Jewish Leadership Index to help measure changes in Jewish identity and leadership over time, are investing in surveys measuring the impact of our programs, are working closely with our grantees to develop their data capacity and are partnering with others to support field-wide research.